[ + links to: Glossary - Timeline - Maps - A Survey of Ooranye - Plan of Olhoav -

 She was shaken by the other's raised voice:

-"Thunderstruck is what I am, what I never cease to be - thunderstruck by the fatalism of you people!"
+"Thunderstruck is what I am... by the fatalism of you people!"

 "What?" she gaped.

-"Accept if you have to, but at least do so with a bad grace!
-Don't go quietly!" glared Yadon at the slack-jawed girl.
-"And anyway you know that there is a way out of this one!"
+"Accept if you must, but don't go quietly!" glared 'Yadon' at the slack-jawed girl.
+"And anyhow you know that there is a way out of this one!"

 She felt so dull!
 "What?" was again all that she could manage to say.

-He continued more gently: "Chin up, Miril: there is, definitely, a way out.
-Not sure what you call it, but whatever name you give it, it exists.
-Else your political structures could not work.
-You know what I mean: replacements must be possible."
+He continued more gently: "Chin up, Miril: there definitely exists a way out.
+Not sure what you call it, but without it your political structures could not work.
+You know what I mean, surely.
+It's the principle that replacements must be possible."

 Simula or no, Yadon's real personality seemed to have taken over the conversation, tempting Miril not only to believe that it was, in some sense, really he, but also that he might be right -

-The drapes of his cloak flowed straight and tall.
-He stood Noadlike himself, while he issued his spellbinding instructions, couched in the form of explanations.
+The drapes of his cloak flowed straight and tall, and he stood Noadlike himself while he issued his spellbinding instructions, which were couched in the form of explanations.

-"You don't have constitutions, you lack official provision for the necessary step - just like the medieval Earthly kingdoms I speak of - but nevertheless a Uranian body-politic must - just like any other - have... um... shall we say... a metabolic pathway..."
+"You don't have constitutions or written laws, you lack official provision for the necessary step - but nevertheless a Uranian body-politic must have... um... shall we say... a metabolic pathway..."

 Miril sagged, overwhelmed by the increasing evidence that this simula had been given a free hand to think for itself, attaining direful and essential conclusions.
-Moreover she was subject to the developing hunch that 'Yadon' was addressing more listeners than just her.
-Perhaps she was the closest recipient, but his words (she strongly suspected) were winging their way down that pole-lamp into other conduits...
+Moreover a developing hunch told her that 'Yadon' was addressing other listeners too.
+She might be the closest, but his words (she suspected) were winging their way down that pole-lamp into other conduits...

-'Yadon' grimaced sadly, "Better not, right now.
+'Yadon' said gently, "Better not, right now.
 The woman is in a bit of a pother; you won't gain from viewing her haggard face.
 It's hard for the obdurate to come to the end of their road."

 "The end?" echoed Miril.

 "Only for her.
-The rest of us need merely hop from one log to another to keep our balance when they all start to roll."
+The rest of us need merely hop from one log to another - one loyalty to another - to keep our balance when they all start to roll."
+The metaphor was unfamiliar to Miril, but she adopted it nevertheless, as she grated hoarsely:

 Before the syllables were out of her mouth, the image of Yadon had disappeared.